 - Take a look at our packing list now and start to get an idea of what gear you have and what you will need to purchase.
 Waiting until the last minute is a recipe for disaster!

 - Outdoor gear can be quite expensive.
-Don’t forget that you can borrow from a friend, rent from outdoor stores, or look online for items on sale.
+Don’t forget that you can borrow from a friend, rent from various outdoor stores, or look online for items on sale.

 - That being said, don’t skimp!
-Making sure your clothes are built to last is important as you will be hiking in the elements for many days on end.
+Making sure your clothes are built to last is important as you will be hiking outside in the elements for many days on end.

 - To lighten your load, bring travel-sized toiletries.